VISION PROBLEMS IN CHILDREN

 Functional and perceptual skills are not identified by standard eye examinations or school screenings, and in most cases, they can be improved with training.
 Enhanced vision leads to the development of many aspects of learning.

-Our children behavioural optometrists in Sydney are not just concerned with giving our patients the best sight possible; they are essentially focused on their performance so as to allow them to process visual information to their potential.
+Our behavioural optometrists assist the children of Sydney not just with giving them the best sight possible; they are essentially focused on our patients’ performance so as to allow them to process visual information to their potential.
+They are essentially focused on their performance so as to allow them to process visual information to their potential.
 Our services involve the detection and management of children’s vision problems including eye movement, focus, binocular eye coordination and visual perceptual deficits that interfere with the learning process.

 Throughout the years, our pediatric optometrists have diagnosed and treated numerous vision problems in children through the combination of accurate glasses prescription and vision training.
 We love seeing the difference in children when they first walk in to our practices, compared with a couple of months down the track.
 To watch their progress and see their self-confidence flourish is incredibly rewarding.